Maneesh3/Morse_Code_Encoder_Basys3/README.md

 # Morse Code Encoder on Basys3

+This is a project done for course - Design with CPLD and FPGA
 ### **Abstract:**
 In this project the Morse Code Encoder will convert a single character into Morse code and display the result using the LED’s present on the Basys 3 board, also the length of the Morse code is displayed on the 7-Segment display on the board.